 Instead, you simply use a pumping mechanism which can give the level of dryness you require in your mop- meaning you can completely dry the fibers out to create a duster or have a level of dampness which makes it easier to pick up dirt on the floor or soak up messes from slips and spills.

 Materials for spin mop heads usually come in a variety of fabric types, from microfiber, which is arguably the best as it is the most absorbent type and dries quickly, through to coarse strings and yarn, which is one of the worst types.
 This is because they are not designed to absorb considerable amount of water unlike sponges and microfibers.

 A manual spin mop bucket will usually have a pump mechanism on the side, which you’ll have to pump with your foot.
-The benefits of this is that you have complete control over how wet or dry you want your mop head and they are less likely to break.
+The benefit of this is that you have complete control over how wet or dry you want your mop head and they are less likely to break.
 If they do break, for whatever reason, they are very easy to fix and there’s no danger of any electrical components being required, making the job of replacing the broken component much safer.